Setup Remote content plugin

 The pages that are imported via remote content need to follow this structure in order to parse correctly:

-• Then all metadata you want to provide such as creation date, publish status etc. wrapped by html content notation (<!-- and -->)
+- Then all metadata you want to provide such as creation date, publish status etc. wrapped by html content notation (

 # This is the page title